Skip to main content

 Best Practices Channel Partners

-• Channel Partners can add alert rules to all accounts at one time in the Accounts/Recorders Tab.
+• Channel Partners can add certain alert rules to all accounts at one time in the Accounts/Locations tab under Add Account and selecting Enable All Accounts.

 • Channel Partners should include their internal support team to receive active alerts so they can proactively attend to any issues.